Editor choice

 Negatives

-• At $799 vs Carbon EVO $649, the $150 premium needs justification the improvements are real but incremental
+• At $799 vs Carbon EVO $649, the $150 premium needs justification — improvements are real but incremental

 The Debut EVO 2 is the successor to the Carbon EVO and the improvements are real.
-The heavier aluminum platter stores more rotational energy and requires less motor compensation, which translates to more stable speed and better bass definition.
+The heavier aluminum platter stores more rotational energy and requires less motor compensation, which means more stable speed and better bass definition — most audible on bass guitar and kick drum where timing accuracy matters most.
 The Pick it MM EVO cartridge is a genuine step up from the Sumiko Rainier.
 What Hi-Fi awarded it Editor’s Choice 2025.
-At $799 versus the Carbon EVO at $649, the $150 gap is worth considering buy the EVO 2 if you can stretch to it.
-Check stock before ordering.
-Inventory has been tight.
+At $799 versus the Carbon EVO at $649, the $150 gap is worth it if you can stretch — but only 3 units remain on Amazon at the time of writing.
+If the Amazon listing is out of stock, contact a Pro-Ject authorized dealer directly; the EVO 2 is not discontinued and dealer stock is more reliable than Amazon for this model.

 8